Understand agent's idle timer

 - An agent transfers an interaction that comes via a queue to another agent, it resets the timer for Agent A but not for Agent B.

-Note that agent-initiated interactions and DAR/DAD do not reset the idle timer.
 See the following table for the complete list of activities that may or may not reset the agent's idle timer.

 The following use cases provide an insight into the default behavior as well as the new extended capability.